Effects of Clubhead Features

 table also points up rather dramatically the

-> spin advantage of a 3-piece balata ball, regardless of the clubface
+spin advantage of a 3-piece ball with a soft cover, regardless of the

-> - If your swing plane is more
+- If your swing plane is more

 upright or flat than normal, you'll probably want a lie angle to match.

 That's a simplistic view.
 In order to design and build a club with a

 - Check the strong interaction of club length with lie angle.